matrix-org/matrix-spec-proposals/proposals/4114-matrix-as-a-password-manager.md

 capabilities should only be used for things like service announcements and not for general chatting.

-Federation is explicitily excluded from this proposal to reduce its scope.
+Federation is explicitly excluded from this proposal to reduce its scope.

 ### Vaults as spaces / secrets as rooms